warp-build/warp/manual/src/introduction.md

 efficiently with them is either ecosystem specific (Dune, Lerna), or requires a large effort upfront (Bazel, Pants, Buck).

-Zap aims to be a drop-in solution.
+Zap aims to be a drop-in solution, so it embraces well-known ecosystem expectations and conventions to make it as easy as possible to get started.

 ## Goals